yeehaa123/elab/CHAT/collections.md

 tools that allow to structure, search, correlate, analyze, but most importantly, present and visualize this data.

-The same argument also holds for working fields related to the humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitization of the cultural heritage they foster, accessible and understandable for as many people as possible.
+The same argument also holds for working fields related to the
+humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitization of the cultural heritage they foster, accessible and understandable for as many people as possible.
 Despite the opportunities provided by these mass resources, generated in numerous digitization projects, humanities researchers and students are – due to a lack of skills - reluctant to exploit these troves.

 Nonetheless, this project is not reducible to a political or didactic agenda.
 Our primary goal is to show that APIs can lead to new forms of knowledge production.
 By treating collections primarily as data sets, we believe that the artworks, cultural artifacts, and policy documents can be recontextualized in new and exciting ways.
 Thereby not only reconfiguring the relation between the collection and the institution in which it is displayed, but also between the institutions amongst each other, their relation to the visitors/user, and finally, the user to the artwork.

 ### How this research contributes to the humanities, and to ‘digital humanities’

 This research will serve as a testbed for new forms of collaboration between public and private partners, bringing the humanities into non-academic realms.
-This change in location will communicate the importance of Dark Horse to a large non-academic public who otherwise would not likely be introduced to design thinking.

 The role of the expert (curator or scholar) will be decentralized in the creation, curation, and exhibition of collections.
 It will generate the creation of new tools which are specifically aimed at humanities scholars and will prove useful to them in their research.
 It will explore creating new kinds of interfaces in the museum space.
 This research will also experiment with new types of (crowd) funding.

 This research will discover new forms of exhibitions and citizen research.
 New cultural data set and links between existing data sets and items will be created.
 Visualisations of many relations between heterogeneous and distributed data sets will lead to new knowledge and new questions.
 Online projects leave a trace of how a new type of exhibition develops.

 ### how the research relates to the ‘opportunities for the humanities’ section 1 in the white paper: